 You become a credible source in your niche and you gain authority in the eyes of search engines.
 Whenever someone cites a website, Google gives it more authority as users see its content as relevant and credible.

-Ultimately, higher domain authority results in higher ranking and higher organic traffic.
+Ultimately, inbound links lead to higher domain authority resulting in higher ranking and higher organic traffic.

 4. Easier to Measure Than Traditional Marketing

 With the help of content marketing tools like Google Analytics, it’s quite easy to measure your content marketing strategy.